google/nucleus/README.md

 ## Version

-This is Nucleus 0.5.2.
+This is Nucleus 0.5.3.
 Nucleus follows [semantic versioning](https://semver.org/).

+New in 0.5.3:

+* Fixes memory leaks in message_module.cc.
+* Updates setup.py to install .egg-info directory for pip 20.2+ compatibility.
+* Pins TensorFlow to 2.0.0 for protobuf version compatibility.
+* Pins setuptools to 49.6.0 to avoid breaking changes of setuptools 50.

 New in 0.5.2: